whatwg/streams/README.md

 * `close()` should close the underlying sink.
 If this process is asynchronous, it can return a promise to signal success or failure.
 The stream implementation guarantees that this function will be called only after all queued-up writes have succeeded.
 * `abort()` is an abrupt close, signaling that all data written so far is suspect.
 It should clean up underlying resources, much like `close`, but perhaps with some custom handling.
 Unlike `close`, `abort` will be called even if writes are queued up, throwing away that data.

-In reaction to calls to the stream's `.write()` method, the `write` constructor option is given data from the internal buffer, along with the means to signal that the data has been successfully or unsuccessfully written.
+In reaction to calls to the stream's `.write()` method, the `write` constructor option is given data from the internal queue, along with the means to signal that the data has been successfully or unsuccessfully written.

 1. If IsCallable(_start_) is **false**, throw a **TypeError** exception.
 1. If IsCallable(_write_) is **false**, throw a **TypeError** exception.